 - New requirements call for continued ambient monitoring of t-DCE around the facility.
 This monitoring will help ensure the effectiveness of the multiple permit conditions and the protection of human health.
 Monitoring results must be reported regularly.

 The draft permit commenting period has closed.
-Review permit documents and comments received.
+Review comments received.